curationexperts/laevigata/README.md

 * `PROQUEST_NOTIFICATION_EMAIL`
 * `REGISTRAR_DATA_PATH` - the file from which to load registrar data (e.g., for graduation status and dates)

+## Cron jobs in production

+There are certain cron jobs that are expected to run in production.
+These include graduation job, fixity audit, embargo expiration, and others.
+We would like to be able to use the `whenever` gem to manage these, but as of April 2018 it does not seem to be updating the crontab file on production as expected.
+If you need to make changes to the scheduled jobs, please update the `config/schedule.rb` file and run the `whenever` command to get a crontab formatted output.
+You will then need to put the output of your command in place on the server manually by running `crontab -e` as the `deploy` user.

+Please ensure that any scheduled jobs write to the rails log file so we can track whether they are running as expected.

 ## Developer Setup

 1. Change to your working directory for new development projects